Small Donate Button

 "When I think about all the horrific things that Don has done to me over the years, I still feel like killing him.
 He's such a liar and betrayer."
 (213)

-This just begs the question: Why did Tyson put his career in King’s hands then for so long?
+This begs the question: Why did Tyson put his career in King’s hands then for so long?
 One can only speculate that Tyson felt lost enough that he rather liked the idea of someone taking the reins of his career and finances.

 A comment from King to the press in the late ’80s hints at a type of father-son dynamic (however false):

 "It's a family affair, where togetherness, solidarity, and unity prevail.
-Mike understand he has to be better than he is.
+Mike understands he has to be better than he is.
 My job is to be honest with him...to allow him to make his own mistakes.
 He has to grow up like everyone else, it's all about Mike growing up and I can't wait to make him independent of me."
 (208)

 Perhaps based on their shared cultural background, Tyson was led to a false sense of security working with the notorious bullshit artist Don King.